Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Data and Methods

 \section{Data and Methods}

 In this section we will describe the nature of DESI data and the construction of our catalog.
-We will then discuss how we have estimated the purity and completeness of our sample through the use of both a visual inspection and the reanalysis of individual observations.
+We will then discuss how we have estimated the purity and completeness of our sample through the combined use of visual inspection, reanalysis of individual observations and simulations of \Mgii absorbers.